magomimmo/modern-cljs/doc/tutorial-20.md

-# Tutorial 20 - Enfocus your view
+# Tutorial 20 - Learn by collaborating

-In the [previous tutorial][1] we described a couple of approaches to survive while livin' on the edge of a continuosly changing CLJ/CLJS libs used as dependencies in our project.
+In the [previous tutorial][1] we described a couple of approaches to survive while livin' on the edge of a continuosly changing CLJ/CLJS libs used as dependencies in our projects.
 We ended up by publishing to [clojars][2] a set of four [shoreleave][3] libs which the `modern-cljs` project directly or indirectly depends on.
 This way you can become collaborative with the CLJ/CLJS communities and, at the same time, more indipendent from someone else's decision to merge or refuse your pull requests.

-In this tutorial we're getting back to CLJS and to my obsession with the application of the DRY principle.
+In this tutorial we're getting back to CLJS.

 ## Introduction